-GUI field Description

-Queue

-Name Enter a name for the queue.
+GUI field Description Queue Name Enter a name for the queue.
 Number Enter an extension for callers to dial and enter into a call queue following the extension number pattern.
-See "Configuring PBX options" on page 102.
+See "Configuring PBX options" on page 106.
 This is another way to use a call queue configuration in addition to adding it in an inbound dial plan as a call handling action.
-Even if you enter an extension, you can still add the call gueue configuration in an inbound dial plan as a call handling action.
+Even if you enter an extension, you can still add the call queue configuration in an inbound dial plan as a call handling action.
 In this case, the dial plan ignores this extension and still uses the extension to which it is applied for call queue action.
-Show suggested Select and click in the Number field to display the extension numbers numbers available for use.
+Show suggested numbers Select and click in the Number field to display the extension numbers available for use.
 If it is deselected, clicking in the Number field displays the extension numbers already in use.
 This option also serves as a diagnostic tool for finding and fixing duplicate or missing numbers.
-Missing numbers are the extensions that have user IDs but not numbers.
+Missing numbers are th extensions that have user IDs but not numbers.
 When there are duplicate or missing numbers, an orange exclamation mark icon appears beside this option.
 You can click the icon and fix the numbers.
-For more information, see "Fixing duplicate or missing numbers" on page 140.
+For more information, see "Fixing duplicate or missing numbers" on page 141.
+Status Select to enable the call queue.
 Display name Enter the queue name displaying on the queue extension, such as Support.
-Caller ID option Select how you want to display the ID of a caller to the queue.
-No change: the caller ID will display as is.
-Replace: the caller ID will be replaced by the Display name you set.
-Prefix: the caller ID will be prefixed with the Display name you set.
 Description Enter any notes about this queue.
-Queue Setting Music Select a sound file or music on hold file to play when a caller is waiting.
-For more information, see "Managing sound files and music on hold" on page 116.
-Maximum waiting Enter the maximum number of callers for the call gueue. caller When the call queue is full, other callers will be dealt with according to the call handling action you set after the call queue action (Action) for this call queue configuration (Target) in your default inbound dial plan.
-If there is no action after the call queue action (Action) for this call queue configuration (Target) in your default inbound dial plan, the call will hang up.
-For more information, see "Configuring inbound dial plans" on page 189.
+Queue Setting Distribution policy Select the method for calls in the queue to be delivered to th agents.
+Maximum caller Enter the maximum number of callers for the call queue.
+When the call queue is full, other callers will be dealt with according to the Overflow call handling action you set in "Overflow" on page 252.
 The maximum is 100.